 “This isn’t the official name, but you should think about it as Game Pass streaming or Xbox streaming, something like that.
 We actually don’t have the final name just yet, but it won’t be Project xCloud.”

-And, Xbox isn’t planning to sleep easy on xCloud – or whatever it will be called – as it...
+And, Xbox isn’t planning to sleep easy on xCloud – or whatever it will be called – as it is.
+The company has big plans that could put it...

 Microsoft’s Project xCloud game streaming service has been in the works for a while now, with limited public beta testing ongoing for the last year or so.
 Now, we’re learning that the service is going to be greatly expanded and made available to just about everyone.